-In case you haven’t read my blog before, I rarely bake bread in my machine.
+If you haven’t read my blog before, I rarely bake bread in my machine.
 I use the dough cycle to mix the ingredients.
-Then, I remove the dough to a floured board where I shape it.
+Then, I remove the dough to a floured board to shape it.
 Finally, bake it in a conventional oven.

-What if you have no oven or you are a fix-it-and-forget-it kind of baker?
+What if you have no oven or are a fix-it-and-forget-it kind of baker?